stephendwalley/Library/README.md

 # Library

-Part of The Odin Project to learn about objects and object constructors in more detail.
+Created to practice with ojects and object constructors in more detail.